NitrogenUA/gppredictor-addon/README.md

 Debug mode enables you to see additional debug output inside your browser's DevTool/JS console.
 To enable debug mode set the global variable 'debug' with 'true' value.
 It is set to 'false' by default.
 Additionally debug mode allows you to force the script to calculate the points regardless of wether gppredictor website has posted the points for the latest GP or not.

 ### Disclaimer
 Original author of this software is affiliated with neither Autosport nor gppredictor websites.
-This software is originally intended for entertainment purposes and is meant as way to enrich your gppredictor experience.
-It might contain bugs or produce undesirable websites/browser behavior.
+This software is originally intended for entertainment purposes and is meant as a way to enrich your gppredictor experience.
+It might contain bugs or produce unsatisfactory web experience.
 Use it at your own risk.
-For copyright notice and license information see the LICENSE file included. not sure about math on gppredictor's side.
+For copyright notice and license information see the LICENSE file included.

 ### Additional information
 [gppredictor website](http://gppredictor.com/)